 Through the program, teachers have access to unique professional development opportunities including the ability to collaborate with their regional teams and collaborate virtually with national educators to enhance and expand outreach.

-The program structure was inspired by the International Space Station “Year in Space” mission and modeled after the cross-cultural collaboration among space station crews.
+The program structure was inspired by the International Space Station (ISS) “Year in Space” mission and modeled after the cross-cultural collaboration among space station crews.

 The Space Exploration Educator Crew was made possible by a generous grant from The Boeing Company.